 I was helpless and confused.
-Where the fuck was I?
-1950?
+Where was I?
+The 1950s?
 No it’s 2016.
-A Catholic hospital?
+A religious hospital?
 No. Some small backwards rural town, like the one in the movie Footloose?
 No. I was in downtown Denver.
 What the hell is going on?
 And risky for whom?
 The embryo?
 And I say embryo because I couldn’t have been more than 4 weeks pregnant.

 Plus, and more importantly, I don’t want a baby.
 I have cancer.
 I can barely get out of bed in the morning, there’s no way I could care for an infant.
 I doubt my body could support a healthy pregnancy under such physical duress.
 My body is already consumed with procreating cancer cells.

 If I were to be a parent I would chose to do it under better circumstances – you know circumstances where it was likely that I would live to raise the child.
 At this early stage of my cancer treatment my survival was questionable.

 The nurse’s words, “it’s too risky” echoed in my brain.
 What the hell does she mean?
 Too risky for who?
 Is it too risky for the surgeon and hospital?
 Are they scared I would sue them if my embryo didn’t survive the stress of surgery?

 My goal was to live.
 All I wanted to do was survive.
 I suddenly felt like a baby antelope running from a hungry lioness across the desolate African grasslands with nowhere to hide and no shelter in sight.
 Clearly there were systems in place to protect the hospital, my surgeon and the embryo, but there was nothing protecting me.
 What about me?
 What about my life?
 Ugh!
 Don’t they see, if I die the embryo dies.
 It’s not rocket science!